toby1986fish/EGM722_LST_Assignment/README.md

 conda env create -f environment.yml
 conda activate lst_env

+`Note:` This script depends on arcpy, which is only available in ArcGIS Pro’s Python environment.
+You should run this script from the ArcGIS Pro Python Command Prompt or ensure your base environment includes arcpy.

 ## Python Script
 Ensure all the required python libraries are installed prior to running the script.
 - numpy